beginning of content

 Key facts

-• Although there is no cure for Crohn’s disease, there are treatments available to help control the inflammation.
+• Currently there is no cure for Crohn’s disease but there are treatments available to help control the inflammation and improve your quality of life.

 What is Crohn’s disease?

 Crohn’s disease is a type of inflammatory bowel disease.
-It causes swelling and inflammation (redness) inside your digestive tract.
+It causes inflammation (swelling and redness) inside your digestive tract.
 This can lead to symptoms such as abdominal (tummy) pain and diarrhoea.

-Crohn’s disease can develop at any age, but usually first appears in people aged 15 to 30 years.
+Crohn’s disease can develop at any age, but usually first appears in people aged in their 20s and 30s.

 Crohn's disease is more common in people living in the Western world, but it’s also becoming more common in developing countries.
 Australia has one of the highest rates of inflammatory bowel disease in the world.